wazuh/wazuh-documentation/source/development/packaging/generate-osx-package.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: Wazuh provides an automated way of building macOS packages.
-Learn how to build macOS packages in this section of our documentation.
+Learn how to build your own Wazuh macOS packages in this section of our documentation.

 .. _create-osx: